explosion204/office-expense-tracker/README.md

 # office-expense-tracker
 This is a study project.
-No warranty garanted.
+No warranty garanteed.